Incentive Allocation in Vertical Federated Learning Based on Bankruptcy Problem: Results

-In our proposed approach, the payouts obtained by each party can be compared with the estate to find out what portion of the estate it received.
-This percentage can be used to divide the incentive in a practical setting where there is a budget for the federation.
-For example, if we consider the experimental results for the bank marketing dataset, the percentages of the payouts for $P_{h1}, P_{h2}$ and, $P_{h3}$ would be $(10.055/28.03)*100 \approx 36\%$, $(10.055/28.03)*100 \approx 36\%$ \& $(7.92/28.03)*100 \approx 28\%$ respectively.
-Hence, if the total budget of the active party for this federation is lets say, \$10,000, each of the parties will receive a compensation from this budget equal to their payout percentages. \\ Hence, this method can ensure that the participating parties are incentivized to contribute high-quality and unique data, while also ensuring that the incentive budget is allocated fairly among the parties.
+In our proposed approach, the payoffs obtained by each party can be compared with the estate to compute what portion of the estate it should receive.
+This percentage can then be utilized to allocate incentives in practical settings, especially when there's a predefined budget for the federation.
+Taking the experimental results for the spam email dataset when \(n=3\) as an instance, the percentages of the payoffs for \(H1\), \(H2\), and \(H3\) would be approximately \(43.5\%\), \(17.7\%\), and \(38.8\%\) respectively, computed as \(\frac{64.0}{147.0} \times 100\), \(\frac{26.0}{147.0} \times 100\), and \(\frac{57.0}{147.0} \times 100\).
+Given these calculations, if the total budget set aside by the active party for this federation amounts to, let's say, \$10,000, then \(H1\) would receive \$4,350 (43.5\% of the budget), \(H2\) would secure \$1,770 (17.7\% of the budget), and \(H3\) would be allocated \$3,880 (38.8\% of the budget).
+Hence, this method can ensure that the participating parties are incentivized to contribute high-quality and unique data while also ensuring that the incentive budget is allocated fairly among the parties.